 One of the best seaside poppy meadows is located at Point Buchon.
 Often in spring this approximately 6 km long and up to 0.8 km wide stretch of the seaside plain is covered with millions of bright orange California poppies.

 Diablo Canyon Power Plant is a nuclear power plant producing electricity for more than 2.2 million people.
 This plant is located at the sea in order to draw water for cooling.
 It was built in spite of powerful popular protests in the early 1980s.

-There is narrow and intermittent strip of meadows between the Pacific and Montana de Oro – former Rancho Cañada.
-Paved road leads to the power plant from the south and stops in the area of plant.
-Of course, nuclear power plant is guarded – thus the area north from the plant has few buildings, mostly unpawed roads and a fence.
+There is a narrow and intermittent strip of meadows between the Pacific and Montana de Oro – former Rancho Cañada.
+A paved road leads to the power plant from the south and stops in the area of the plant.
+Of course, the nuclear power plant is guarded – thus the area north of the plant has few buildings, mostly unpaved roads, and a fence.

 Golden flowers and waves of Pacific

-The trail leads from the southern border of Montana de Oro State to Crowbar Canyon north from power plant.
+The trail leads from the southern border of Montana de Oro State to Crowbar Canyon north of the power plant.
 Access is limited – there can enter 275 hikers per day.

-Meadows of Point Buchon are beautiful throughout the year but the flowering of poppies makes them very special in late February – April.
-The first spring in newly opened trail granted unforgettable experience: hillsides were covered with lots of poppies and photographers were busy snatching the sight of rough sea through the golden flowers.
+Meadows here are beautiful throughout the year but the flowering of poppies makes them very special in late February – April.
+The first spring on the newly opened trail granted an unforgettable experience.
+Hillsides were covered with lots of poppies and photographers were busy snatching the sight of the rough sea through the golden flowers.

 Point Buchon poppy meadows are included in the following list: